 Everything was more expensive than normal because of the holidays.
 Most tailors were closing down for 10 days, so we stressed a bit to pick one, and got all our clothes made in just over 24 hours.
 Not sure that was a very good choice, because we didn’t really have time to look around, and find the best fabric for what we wanted, but it seemed to be the best option at the time.

 We found a restaurant called Mango Mango close to the hotel that served craft beer from Pasteur brewery in Saigon.
 We also spent quite a bit of time at the dive bar, Cham Island Divers.
 No diving was done in another month or so, but it was still a great place to hang out.
-People played pool and board games, and the waitress came around with free shots several times during the evening.
-We talked to several different people about diving, travelling and tailors.

 We also went to an Australian Bar (3 Dragons Sports Bar & Restaurant) a bit outside of the center, because we saw they had a local craft beer we hadn’t tasted.
 We talked a lot to a Swiss bartender and a Finish couple there.
 We ended up joining a pub quiz, but were not very good at it, especially since it had a lot of questions about Australian and Vietnamese celebrities etc. We had great burgers and played a few rounds of pool.
 We also stopped by the next day, since it was Australia day, but when we arrived at 7 pm, most people had gone home drunk already.